seanbradley/Reality/README.md

 The topic, again, is "models and maps of reality and/or consciousness".

-#### ASSUMPTIONS / CAVEATS
+#### ASSUMPTIONS / CAVEATS / DISCLAIMERS

+"The map is not the territory." -- Gregory Bateson

 The terms here are very loosely defined--conflating and sometimes confusing scope of concern.
 Whether or not reality and consciousness are capable of being parsed one from another or are, in fact, one and the same thing is a matter of debate.
 And, also, whether or not scientific consensus and lived human experience are reconcilable is another matter of debate.
 This inventory of paradigms or Weltanschauungen is perhaps not as exhauastive as it ought to be, and, certainly, it is prejudicially limited by the underlying data set upon which ChatGPT 4.0 was trained and/or natively available on the internet.
 Even so, with the broadest possible wave of a hand, it provides some interesting outcomes.

 #### VELOCITY OF NEW IDEAS